-Interest and other income consist primarily of interest income earned on our short-term investments and cash and cash equivalents.
+Interest and other income consists primarily of interest income earned on our cash and cash equivalents.

 Comprehensive loss

 All components of comprehensive loss, including net loss, are reported in the condensed consolidated financial statements in the period in which they are recognized.
 Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources, including unrealized gains and losses on short-term investments and foreign currency translation adjustments.